 APR stands for annual percentage rate; this reflects the annual cost of borrowing.

-A lender’s advertised rate, or their RAPR (representative annual percentage rate), only has to be offered to 51% of successful applicants, therefore you may not be eligible for this rate.
+A ’s advertised rate, or their RAPR (representative annual percentage rate), only has to be offered to 51% of successful applicants, therefore you may not be eligible for this rate.
 You could be charged higher interests rates or your application may be rejected entirely.
 This is dependent on you credit score, your income and any outgoings you have.
 They may also use statistical data to see how borrowers in similar financial positions have behaved.

 The APR attached to larger loans tend to be lower than that of smaller loans.
 You are likely to pay a higher rate of interest on a debt of just a couple of thousand pounds than you would on a debt of £7,000 or more.
 Because larger loans typically have lower APRs, you may be able to save money by consolidating your debt in order to get a better overall rate.